Why Distinguishing Similar Letters Is Essential

 Use contrast chains (repeat pairs like صَ/سَ 20 times), practice minimal-pair words (record yourself saying qalb vs kalb), use touch and feel techniques with a mirror, and practice narrow vs wide channel exercises for sibilants.

-Ready to Master Similar Letters with Expert Guidance?
+Ready to Master Similar Letters with Experienced Guidance?

 Start Learning Tajweed Today